 In real life the artist will respond to both.

 No, Fox is not actually cruel to Mandy in real life.

 The concern over this was surprising, and while the sentiment was appreciated, there’s nothing to worry about.
 Of course there’s plenty of love and support in our relationship – but that isn’t funny, so it doesn’t make it into the comic.

-Past that, labels and titles tend to try to offer convenience often at the cost of confusion.
+Past that, labels and titles often tend to try to offer convenience at the cost of confusion.
 Mandy is an artist.
-Fox does not even like calling himself a writer, editor, or comedian.
+Fox doesn’t even like calling himself a writer, editor, or comedian.
 He prefers to say he handles the dialog for the comic, reviews it, and tries to make people laugh.
 He’s not a metalworker; he just knows how to shape metal.
 He’s not a carpenter; he can just build with wood.

-One may think of the phrase, “That’s just semantics” in response to this.
+One may think “That’s just semantics”.
 Yes, it is.
 But while that phrase is generally dismissive and used when definitions are trivialities, we consider defining who and what we are to be of some import.
 We’d prefer people come to know us for who we are, and draw their own conclusions.
-If they’ve not the time, it’s best we remain nothing more than producers of a web comic that happen to involve cartoon animals.
+If they’ve not the time, it’s best we remain nothing more than producers of a web comic that happens to involve cartoon animals.